Special Educational Needs and Disabilities - SEND

 Inclusion and equality of opportunity are very important to the staff and governors of Greens Norton Primary School.
 We want every child to know success and to thrive in our school, whatever their individual need or challenge.

-Mrs Sue Marsh is the Special Educational Needs Coordinator and welcomes contact at the earliest opportunity from parents or carers who wish to discuss their child's needs or who have concerns.
+Mrs Suzanne Waller is the Special Educational Needs Coordinator and welcomes contact at the earliest opportunity from parents or carers who wish to discuss their child's needs or who have concerns.
 Please contact the school office to request a meeting.

-You can download the school's Inclusion Policy from the School Policies page of this website.
+You can download the school's SEND Policy and SEND Information Report from the School Policies page of this website.

 If you have any concerns regarding the SEND policy or the provision made for your child please speak to us as soon as possible, in the first instance,

 to the class teacher.
-If you feel your child's needs are still not being met you should make an appointment to see Mrs Marsh, Headteacher and SENCo.
-If concerns are still unresolved you may wish to engage with PDET’s Complaints policy procedures.
+If you feel your child's needs are still not being met you should make an appointment to see Mrs Witheyman, Headteacher or Mrs Waller, SENCo.
+If concerns are still unresolved you may wish to engage with the Complaints policy procedures.

 Here is a link to Northamptonshire's Local Offer where you can access lots of information about services for children and young people in Northamptonshire (aged 0-25) with special educational needs and disabilities.